-For family caregvers, knowing what to do to support someone who needs care doesn't always come naturally.
-Most caregivers could use some advice or training now and then.
-There are a number of different programs and resources that provide information on how to care for someone including:
+For family caregivers, knowing what to do to support someone who needs care doesn't always come naturally.
+Most caregivers could use some support, advice or training now and then.
+There are a number of different programs and resources that can help family caregivers feel supported and learn ways to care for their loved ones AND themselves.

 Following are some caregiving workshops that are available in many areas around the state.
 There are other kinds of trainings and special events for caregivers that take place locally.
 To learn more about these and other caregiver education programs or to find out where and when these programs may be happening in your area, contact your local Family Caregiver Support Program.

 Memory cafes provide an opportunity for persons with memory loss and their care partners to socialize with other people going through similar journeys.
 Memory cafes are facilitated by caregiver support staff and/or volunteers who engage participants in games, music, activities, conversation, and creative fun.
 The experience is intended to benefit both the person with memory loss and their care partner by creating an environment that is safe for people to enjoy time together and form friendships with others who are experiencing similar journeys.